Morr & Co Solicitors

 as long as, in each case, these interests are in line with applicable law and your legal rights and freedoms; and/or

-- where this is necessary for the performance of a contract we have with you (for example to provide goods and/or services to you, invoice you for our services and investigate and address any fee disputes that may arise) or that you have with a third party (such as where we arrange for the supply of another firm’s services to you).
+where this is necessary for the performance of a contract we have with you (for example to provide our services to you, invoice you for our services and investigate and address any fee disputes that may arise) or that you have with a third party (such as where we arrange for the supply of another firm’s services to you).
 This applies where we use Special Categories of Data or information about criminal convictions and offences in connection with a legal matter; and/or

 - where this is necessary to take steps at your request prior to entering into a contract.